TrololoUx/TrololoUx/01. Workflow diagram and project purposes/README.md

 ###Material page:###
 - **Main purposes:**
   - Combine lecture materials (video, slides, demo and homework) in a single page
-  - New functionality for selecting particular part of the video
+  - New functionality for jumping to the particular part of the video
   - New functionality for adding notes
   - New functionality for adding lecture to favorites
-  - new functionality for direct access to the videos from the same course
+  - New functionality for direct access to the videos from the same course

 ###Notifications and messages:###
 - **Main purpose:**
-  - Separate notifications and messages icons in navbar.
-Notifications list all system notifications as: New active course or Exam schedule.
-Messages list the recieved messaged from another users.
+  - Separate notifications and messages logic implemented by separate icons in navbar.
+Notifications icon lists all system notifications such as: "New active course" or "Exam schedule".
+Messages icon lists the recieved messaged from another users.

 ###Favorites:###